slowernews/wisdom-tldr/README.md

 «It doesn't make sense, the price is going down!».
 The world makes sense, just not the model.
 Some X factor is hidden.'<br>
 'Don't try to make sense of the world.
 It's too complicated.
 Instead watch investors attempting to make sense of it.
 They're the ones that will make the assets price move.'<br>
 'look for the obvious: «Do you want to be a writer?
 You should have something to say.»'<br>
-'The most important question: «What do you need to see to change your view?»' -- Adam Robinson (adapted)*
+'The most important question: «What do you need to see to change your view?»' -- Adam Robinson (paraphrased)*

 <!--
 not playing your hand but playing your opponent.'*